whitingx/accessibility-courses-and-training/README.md

-# accessibility-courses-and-training
+# Accessibility Courses & Training
-A collection of courses and training realting to accessibility for indivudals and Teams.
+A collection of courses and training relating to accessibility for individuals and Teams.